rdmzkn/generator-veracity/generators/netcore-webapp/templates/readme.md

 v2.0.0:

-- Change the authentication flow from Hybird to Authization code
+- Change the authentication flow from Hybrid to Authorization code
-- improve the code quality
+- Improve the code quality

 ## References